 Food and drinks that contain a dye or artificial coloring can also be the cause of abnormal urine colors.
-Children’s cereals often contain dye, which can cause discoloration.2.
-Vitamin supplements
+Children’s cereals often contain dye, which can cause discoloration.

 Vitamin supplements can also be the cause of abnormal urine color.
 Consuming excess vitamin B complex, for example, can cause one to excrete bright yellow or dark yellow urine.
-Excess vitamin C, on the other hand, can cause it to appear orange.3.
-Medications
+Excess vitamin C, on the other hand, can cause it to appear orange.

 These are the four major causes of urine discoloration.
 If, however, you notice that your urine has been an abnormal color for more than a day or two, it is advisable that you see your doctor.
 Always advise your doctor of your diet, as well as of any treatments or medications that you are taking.